1 - About Lucille

 Lucille includes a few examples in the lucille-examples module to help you get started.

-To see how to ingest the contents of a local CSV file into an instance of Apache Solr, refer to lucille-examples/simple-csv-solr-example.
+To see how to ingest the contents of a local CSV file into an instance of Apache Solr, refer to the simple-csv-solr-example.

 To run this example, start an instance of Apache Solr on port 8983 and create a collection called quickstart.
 For more information about how to use Solr, see the Apache Solr Reference Guide).